Spring 2024 First-Year Housing Registration

 - First-year students gain access to their Campus Living eServices Portal

-- First-year students may begin to register for housing registration via their Campus Living eServices Portal.
+- First-year students may begin to register for spring 2024 housing via their Campus Living eServices Portal.
 Housing is not determined on a first-come, first-serve basis based on when a student registers for housing.

 First-year students will be notified via their GW email address when each of the housing registration periods opens.